Saturday July 8 2017

 No sooner as they hit the road, I visually inspected the primary mirror and found that it had accumulated quite a bit of dust, which imparted a milky appearance to its surface.
 There was no evidence of coating deterioration on the primary mirror, but it would require a good cleaning, so I removed it from the tube, gave it a ‘finger tip’ cleaning, described previously in this short blog, using a few drops of washing up liquid added to a bowl of lukewarm water, before hosing it down with my garden hose, whereafter it was dried out indoors and reinstalled in the tube.

-The mirror was centre spotted (which came as a relief) and I noted its thickness to be about an inch Thus, it is acceptably thin and should cool off in a reasonable amount of time.
+The mirror was centre spotted (which came as a relief) and I noted its thickness to be 30mm, so just over an inch.
+Thus, it is acceptably thin and should cool off in a reasonable amount of time.

 The telescope came with a very smooth dual speed (10:1) Crayford style focuser, a feature I was to learn to greatly appreciate, as the reader will discover shortly.